-After the death, resurrection and ascension of Jesus and in the wake of the suicide of Judas, Matthias was chosen as an apostle to replace him (Acts 1:15-26).
+After the death, resurrection and ascension of Jesus and in the wake of the suicide of Judas, Matthias was chosen by lot as an apostle to replace him (Acts 1:15-26).
 Matthias is venerated in the Benedictine Abbey of St Matthias in Trier, Germany.

 Patrick Duffy tells what is known about him.